 Grains

-Grains like wheat, rice, barley, oats, wild rice, amaranth, and quinoa are good for the Pitta Vata diet.
+Grains like wheat, rice, barley, oats, wild rice, amaranth, and quinoa are good for the Ayurvedic diet for Pitta body type.
 Avoid millets and rye in any form and take the corn in moderation and less often.

 Meat